VladKachenya/VladKachenya.github.io/index.md

 ### My interests:

-- Solving programming tasks.
+- Solving tasks and problems
-- Writing scientific articles.
-I'm engaged in scientific activity and I'm going to enter graduate school.
-- Mathematical modeling of processes in electric power systems.** (Matlab and Mathlab Simulink)
-- Sport.
-I go to the gym more then for 5 years.
+- Research activity (regardless of the field of activity)
+- Play sport

 ### Other things: